-We have recently been working on a 1958 Chrysler Imperial Ghia limousine.
+We recently completed work on this 1958 Chrysler Imperial Ghia limousine.
 This is 1 of 36 similar cars produced.
 They were used by political dignitaries and wealthy people for many years after their production.
 Jackie Kennedy had one as a personal car at one point.
-This particular car is being restored by an enthusiastic collector in Denver.
+This particular car was restored by an enthusiastic collector in Denver.
 It will probably be the most accurate and best one in the world when completed.
 He has the benefit of having several other similar models.
 Our challenge was to complete the body and paint work on the car which we did.
 Being 20 feet long it was a major undertaking the hours of sand were quite long and difficult.

 Body work began on this Imperial Limo by filling in and fixing all body work imperfections then getting the car prepped for paint.